Why Do Kids with Autism Line Up Toys?

 It’s important to understand that these behaviors aren't “wrong.”
 Instead, they reflect how a child processes and interacts with their environment.
 Parents can gently introduce play-based strategies that encourage flexibility, such as joining their child’s play, adding small changes, or modeling new ways to use toys.

-At Achieve Behavioral Therapy, our ABA therapists help children expand play skills while respecting their need for structure, promoting both creativity and comfort.
+At Achieve Behavioral Therapy, our ABA therapists help parents and children expand play skills while respecting their need for structure, promoting both creativity and comfort.

 Frequently Asked Questions